bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 });
 ```

-We register a handler for the `stripe_payment` event:
+A handler is registered for the `stripe_payment` event:

 *NexmoMarketplaceApp.js*